 You can click the Run Now option in the Patch Configuration to install the patching.

-You can notify your users in the event of any Patch configuration or Patch Approval.
+You can notify users in the event of Patch configurations or Patch Approvals.
 OpsRamp also lets you select users to receive notifications after performing an action in Patch Management.

 A typical patch feed provides the following information:

 - The patch details such as patch name, patch ID, severity, OS Version, and release date

 - Patch rating, if the feed provider rates the patch.